cursedastronaut/RedStar-Notes-and-Hack/README.md

 Replace the initrd parameter with the location of the `initramfs` file we generated earlier (It should also be in `/boot`).

 Now, simply reboot (using the `reboot` command for instance).

+## Installing another old version of Firefox
+I could only launch up to [Firefox 9.0](https://ftp.mozilla.org/pub/firefox/releases/9.0/linux-i686/) (although, lowest I tested above 9.0 was 29.0), because other version would give me a GTK error.

+I went on the [official Mozilla public repository](https://ftp.mozilla.org/pub/firefox/releases/), chose the Firefox version, and chose `linux-i686`.
+I then extracted it and directly launched the executable.

+**WARNING: Putting it in /usr/bin WILL erase 내나라!**

+Firefox 9.0 has (mostly) proper SSL certificates, and it supports HTTPS.
+It sure is a more pleasant use of the internet than the outdated 내나라.

 ## Softwares
 ### File Manager - KFinder